 The Lossy compression method eliminates some amount of data that is not noticeable.
 This technique does not allow a file to restore in its original form but significantly reduces the size.
 The lossy compression technique is beneficial if the quality of the data is not your priority.
 It slightly degrades the quality of the file or data but is convenient when one wants to send or store the data.
-This type of data compression is used for natural data like audio signals and images.
+This type of data compression is used for organic data like audio signals and images.

 Lossy Compression Technique

 - Transform coding: This method transforms the pixels which are correlated in a representation into disassociated pixels.
 The new size is usually lesser than the original size and reduces the redundancy of the representation.

 - Discrete Cosine Transform (DCT): This is the most vastly used image compression technique.
 JPEG process centres around DCT.
 DCT process divides the images into distinct parts of frequencies.
 In the quantization step, where compression basically occurs least important frequencies are rejected.
 And the critical frequencies are retained so that the image can be obtained in the decompression process.
 The reconstructed image could contain some distortion.

 - Discrete Wavelet Transform (DWT): It provides a location of time and frequencies simultaneously and can be utilized in decomposing a signal into component wavelets.

 Definition of Lossless Compression

 The Lossless compression method is capable of reconstituting the original form of the data.
 The quality of the data is not compromised.
 This technique allows a file to restore its original form.
 Lossless compression can be applied to any file format can improve the performance of the compression ratio.